-Additionally, Ramirez-Stapleton is a University of California (UC) Regent Emeritus who served a two year term (2015-2017).
-She was appointed by the UC Board of Regents to serve as the 42nd UC Student Regent.
-She was recognized as a “Women of Distinction” by Jose Medina, California State Assembly Member and Chair of the Higher Education Committee.
+Dr. Ramirez-Stapleton is a University of California (UC) Regent Emerita who served a two year term (2015-2017).
+During her doctoral studies she was appointed by the UC Board of Regents to serve as the 42nd UC Student Regent.
+She was recognized as a “Woman of Distinction” by Jose Medina, California State Assembly Member and Chair of the Higher Education Committee.
 She was also a CA Educational Policy Fellow and remains involved in statewide higher education and policy work.

 As a private consultant she conducts training, workshops, and keynotes on issues of social justice, equity and diversity.
 In student services her experience includes cultural centers and diversity initiatives, student life, career services, and international education.
-As a researcher her interests include: multicultural affairs, cultural centers and identity based support services and programs.
-She is a Ph.D. candidate at the University of California, Riverside in the Higher Education Administration and Policy program through the Graduate School of Education.
+As a researcher her interests include: cultural centers and identity based support services and programs.
+She is a qualitative research specialist with Rankin & Associates Consulting.

 Pronouns: She, Her, Hers / They, Them, Theirs